jessicarush/react-notes/vitejs.md

 />
 ```

-When the dist is build, all images will be renamed and placed flat in the assets dir.
+When the dist is built, all images will be renamed and placed flat in the assets dir.

 ## Import SVGs as components